hmxmilohax/rb3-pc/README.md

 	* **Adjust "Audio Buffer Duration"** depending on system.
 		* Lower values give you less audio latency but higher CPU usage.
 		* Higher values give you more audio latency but lower CPU usage.
 		* Vocalists are affected the most by this, as higher latency creates a distracting echo.
-Instrument players can use calibration to compensate.
+Instrument players can use calibration to compensate either way.
 		* You can change this while the game is running, but it will require re-calibrating in Rock Band 3's system settings.
 * ![A teal square.](images/cust/smallteal.png "Teal Square") For Vocalists:
 	* **Select an input device in "Mic1", "Mic2", and "Mic3"** for vocals.
 If not playing vocals, Mic1 will be used for voice chat.